 17 “Then it shall be the prince’s part to give burnt offerings, grain offerings, and drink offerings, at the feasts, the New Moons, the Sabbaths, and at all the appointed seasons of the House of Israel.
 He shall prepare the sin offering, the grain offering, the burnt offering, and the peace offerings to make atonement for the House of Israel.”

 So if the apostles continued to offer animal sacrifices in the Temple as long as it still stood, and if the prince of the coming Third Temple will again offer sacrifices (including sin sacrifices) once the Temple is rebuilt, then what are we to do today, in the dispersion, and in the absence of a Temple?

-In The Change in Priesthoods, we explain that since the Melchizedekian Order served Yahweh before there was ever a Tabernacle, it is able to serve Yahweh in the absence of a Temple or Tabernacle.
+In “About the Change in Priesthoods”, we explain that since the Melchizedekian Order served Yahweh before there was ever a Tabernacle, it is able to serve Yahweh in the absence of a Temple or Tabernacle.
 Since we are of the Order of Melchizedek, the question then becomes, “Should we be offering these sacrifices today?”

 It is difficult if not impossible to answer this question, as Scripture does not speak to this matter directly.
 There are seemingly good arguments to be made both for and against animal sacrifices today.

 In Deuteronomy 12, Yahweh gives us commandments that apply when we live in His land.

 1 “These are the statutes and judgments which you shall be careful to observe in the land which Yahweh Elohim of your fathers is giving you to possess, all the days that you live on the soil.”